represented by the Clerk of Executive Council

 (b) Manitoba shall pay any damages or costs awarded against Employee in any such action or proceedings and all legal fees;

-(c) Manitoba shall pay any sum required to be paid by Employee in connection with the settlement of any claim made against Employee if such settlement is approved by Manitoba before it is finalized; provided the conduct of Employee which gave rise to the action did not constitute gross negligence of her duty as an employee;
+(c) Manitoba shall pay any sum required to be paid by Employee in connection with the settlement of any claim made against Employee if such settlement is approved by Manitoba before it is finalized; provided the conduct of Employee which gave rise to the action did not constitute gross negligence of his duty as an employee;

 (d) Upon Employee notifying Manitoba in accordance with paragraph (a) above, Manitoba and Employee shall forthwith meet and appoint counsel that is mutually agreeable to both parties.
 Should the parties be unable to agree on counsel that is satisfactory to both, then Manitoba shall unilaterally appoint counsel.